3 / 5 Stars

 Transamerica Focus's compact portfolio has led to some extreme results.

-As of February 05, 2014, the fund has assets totaling almost $810.92 million invested in 44 different holdings.
+As of July 03, 2014, the fund has assets totaling almost $1.03 billion invested in 48 different holdings.
 Its portfolio consists of shares of companies that span the market capitalization spectrum.

 According to the fund's prospectus: "[Management] seeks out U.S. companies showing strong potential for shareholder value creation, high barriers to competition, solid free cash flow generating ability, excellent capital allocation discipline and experienced management."